Monopolies: Pros, Cons, and Effect on Economies

 4 Reasons Why They're Bad for an Economy

 Monopolies restrict free trade and prevent the market from setting prices.
 That creates the following four adverse effects:

-- Not only can monopolies raise prices, but they also can supply inferior products.
+- Declining product quality: Not only can monopolies raise prices, but they also can supply inferior products.
 That's happened in some urban neighborhoods, where grocery stores know poor residents have few alternatives.

-- Monopolies lose any incentive to innovate or provide "new and improved" products.
+- Loss of innovation: Monopolies lose any incentive to innovate or provide "new and improved" products.
 A 2017 study by the National Bureau of Economic Research found that U.S. businesses have invested less than expected since 2000 due to a decline in competition.
 That was true of cable companies until satellite dishes and online streaming services disrupted their hold on the market.

 Sometimes a monopoly is necessary.
 It ensures consistent delivery of a product or service that has a very high up-front cost.
 An example is electric and water utilities.
 It's very expensive to build new electric plants or dams, so it makes economic sense to allow monopolies to control prices to pay for these costs.

 Federal and local governments regulate these industries to protect the consumer.
 Companies are allowed to set prices to recoup their costs and a reasonable profit.

 PayPal co-founder Peter Thiel advocates the benefits of a creative monopoly.
 That's a company that is "so good at what it does that no other firm can offer a close substitute."
 He argues that they give customers more choices "by adding entirely new categories of abundance to the world."

 He goes on to say, "All happy companies are different: Each one earns a monopoly by solving a unique problem.
 All failed companies are the same: They failed to escape competition."
-He suggests entrepreneurs focus on "What valuable company is nobody building?"
+He suggests entrepreneurs focus on this question: "What valuable company is nobody building?"

 Monopolies in the United States